countchrisdo/firefox-browser-themes/README.md

 # browser-themes
-Here are the themes I made for Firefox and Chrome.
-You can support me at Bitcoin: 32RvWYe5qH7D2HgH1jPj6BgxUexrNMizqD or https://paypal.me/CRBurwell
+Here are the themes I made for Firefox.
+You can support me with Bitcoin: 32RvWYe5qH7D2HgH1jPj6BgxUexrNMizqD or https://paypal.me/CRBurwell

 # Links
 Dark Theme with blue accent